HGARgG-0710/recursive_int/README.md

 The "recursive integers" are basically linked lists, representing their sums.
-From this definition various properties sprout and the library contains the methods needed to acommodate some of them.
+From this definition various properties sprout and the library contains the methods needed to acommodate some of them, as well as mirroring various basic arithmetic interfaces on integers.

 ### Headers